Danville

 Quality housing, good weather, outstanding schools, and reasonable access to San Francisco are among the factors which attract people to settle in Danville.
 There is a strong emphasis on quality education in the Valley.
 Public schools rank among the best in California.
 There are also excellent private and parochial schools.

 The real estate market is characterized by both growth and stability.
 The area has an increasingly diverse employment base in businesses such as transportation, communication and finance.
 Some even refer to Danville as a "Western Carmel" because of the small time charm, the restaurant scene and the 200 miles of trails that surround the town which include the Ironhorse Regional Trail, Mt.
 Diablo State Park and Las Trampas Regional Preserve.
+A gathering spot each Saturday is the Farmers Market as a place the community connects each week.
+Stop by rain or shine, 52 weeks a year.

-Watch Jim explain why people are moving to the East Bay and how schools, affordability, and quality of life are shaping the market.
+Watch Jim explain why people are moving to the East Bay, and how schools, affordability, and quality of life are shaping the market.